 Currently, the scheme which is most used in the industry is that run by the Nautical Institute, and ISOA is a member of the Nautical Institute’s ‘Dynamic Positioning Training Executive Group’ (DPTEG) which is responsible for setting the standards for accreditation of training centres, and for setting the requirements for certification.
 DTPEG also advises the NI on the management of the scheme.

 The content of the NI Scheme was reviewed in 2013/2014, and new rules/requirements were implemented as from 1 January 2015.
 ISOA played an active role in that review process.

 ISOA has set up a ‘DP Expert Group’ of specialists from its members who advise the secretariat and agree ISOA’s approach on issues concerning DPO Training and Certification.

-There have recently been two enhancements to the NI Scheme, which ISOA has been actively involved in developing:
+There have two recent enhancements to the NI Scheme, which ISOA has been actively involved in developing: